hotwax/oms-documentation/deployment&configuration/oms/InitialSetup/LoadSystemPropertys.md

 ## Instance Specific Configs

-{% hint style='info' %} Prior to uploading the data, please ensure that all relevant variables are included. {% endhint %}
+{% hint style='warning' %} Prior to uploading the data, please ensure that all relevant variables are included. {% endhint %}

 ```
 <!-- Always customized -->